 I always get this question on my cream-based recipes, and the answer really depends on your goals for the dish.
 I always recommend using heavy cream because the taste, richness, and texture just can’t be substituted in my opinion, and it's also less likely to curdle/separate.
 Half-and-half or milk will make the sauce end up thinner/more watery, and you may need to make some tweaks like adding more flour or reducing the sauce for longer.
 Coconut milk/cream will give it a coconutty flavor, and other potential substitutes (sour cream, Greek yogurt, dairy-free options, etc.) could work for you if you’ve tried similar tweaks before, but the taste will definitely be different from the original recipe.

 What to serve with creamy bacon chicken?

 This dish is quite rich, so I definitely recommend some veggies (try my Easy Roasted Green Beans) or a salad on the side.
-The sauce is scrumptious over potatoes (mashed, roasted, boiled, etc.), rice, or pasta.
+The sauce is scrumptious over potatoes (try these roasted red potatoes or mashed potatoes), rice, or pasta.